Skip to Content

 • Speaking of melted cheese, caramelized onions turn a grilled cheese into a meal fit for company—seriously!
 Just add a green salad and prepare yourself for rave reviews.

-• Will you allow for one more cheese-related suggestion?
-The best caramelized onion pairing just might be goat cheese.
-The grassy flavors of a really great slab of creamy chevré spread on a crusty piece of baguette topped with a heaping spoonful of caramelized onions?
-Do us a favor and try it, OK?
+• The best caramelized onion pairing just might be goat cheese.
+The grassy flavors of a really great slab of creamy chevré spread on a crusty piece of baguette topped with a heaping spoonful of caramelized onions is so, so good.

 • Serves: 6